PaudelSworup/PaudelSworup/README.md

 ⭐ <B>Projects</B>

 <ul>
-<li><a href="https://sworup-kc.vercel.app" target="_blank">Link to portfolio</a></li>
- <p>description:My portfolio combines Next.js for sleek frontend and Node.js, Express, and MongoDB for a powerful backend.
-Dynamic, responsive, and efficient, it's the perfect showcase for my work </p>
  <li><a href="https://custom-disney.web.app/" target="_blank">Disney clone</a></li>
  <p>description:Check out my Disney clone!
 Built with React.js for the fun front-end and Firebase for smooth backend operations</p>
  <li><a href="https://watch-weather.netlify.app/" target="_blank">Weather App</a></li>